imshahinul/pdfghost/README.md

 - **Remove Pages**: Remove specific pages with page index, remove page from start and end.
 - **Rotate Pages**: Rotate all or specific pages in a PDF.
 - **Insert Pages**: Insert pages or specific pages in a PDF.
+- **Rearrange Pages**: Rearrange pages of a pdf file or merge pdf files and then rearrange all the pages.

 ## Installation